baliles/rapido/README.md

+Rapido Demo EDITED

-#Information about Project Folder Structure and Files  EDITED 4
+#Information about Project Folder Structure and Files

 ##pom.xml
   Add any maven dependencies to this file.
 Dependencies declared in this file will be available on the classpath.